tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

     Option "UpDownScrolling" "0"

-NOTE that this will make Synaptics interpret one button push as three.
+Note:This will make Synaptics interpret one button push as three.
 There is a patch written by Oskar Sandberg[1] that removes these clicks.

 Apparently, when trying to compile this against the latest version of Synaptics it fails.
 The solution to this is using the GIT repository for